hainayanda/Tour-Of-Heroes/TourOfHeroes/Pods/NamadaLayout/README.md

 - `layoutContent` are used to layout content of the view ignoring it's own constraints.

 both accept SubLayoutingOption enumeration which is:
-- `addNew` which will add new constraints ignoring the current constraints of the view, This is the default value
+- `addNew` which will add new constraints ignoring the current constraints of the view, This is the default value and the fastest
 - `editExisting` which will edit existing same constraints relation between views created by NamadaLayout, and added constraints if it's new.
 Since it's literraly will check the same constraint's relation, it will be slightly slower than `addNew`
 - `removeOldAndAddNew` which will remove all current constraints created by NamadaLayout and added new constraints.
 Since it's literraly will check all the constraint's identifier, it will be slightly slower than `addNew`
-- `cleanLayoutAndAddNew` which will remove all subviews from it's parent which in effect will removing all of it's constraints.
-Since it's literraly will loop all subviews and remove it from superview, it will be slightly slower than `addNew`, but should be faster than `editExisting` and `removeOldAndAddNew`
+- `cleanLayoutAndAddNew` which will remove all current constraints created by NamadaLayout and will remove all subviews from it's parent.
+Since it's literraly will check all the constraint's identifier and loop all subviews and remove it from superview, it will be the slowest method but the safest.

 we will talk about the delegate later.